yinglilu/zona-analysis/README.md

 # zona-analysis

-Manuscript entitled: Direct visualization and characterization of the human zona incerta and surrounding structures
+*Direct visualization and characterization of the human zona incerta and surrounding structures*

-* Preprint available at:
+Preprint available at:

-Data available on OSF.io at: https://osf.io/c8p5n/
+Imaging Data available on OSF.io at: https://osf.io/c8p5n/

+Scripts for template creation, volumetric analysis, and point analysis in `scripts/`

-Notebooks for the associated manuscript:
+Jupyter Notebooks for the associated manuscript in `notebooks`:

-1.
+  * `01_template_creation.ipynb` -- Template Creation Validation using AFIDs http://dx.doi.org/10.1002/hbm.24693
-2. 02_voxel_overlap_segmentations = Voxel Overlap for Segmentations
+  * `02_voxel_overlap_segmentations.ipynb` -- Voxel Overlap for Segmentations

-## Notebook 1
+  * `03_regions_of_interest.ipynb` -- Regions of Interest
+  * `03_regions_of_interest_MSTRCHT.ipynb -- Replication of ROI analysis in Maastricht dataset
+  * `04_psa_analysis.ipynb` -- Point analysis in the posterior subthalamic area